Yandex Cloud

 CLI

-1. In the management console, select the folder containing the backup policy.
+1. In the management console, select the folder containing your backup policy.

 3. In the left-hand panel, select BareMetal servers.

-4. In the row with the server, click and select Create backup.
+4. Find the server you need, click in its row, and select Create backup.

 5. In the window that opens, select the backup policy for creating the backup and click Create.

-Cloud Backup will start to create a backup of the BareMetal server.
+Cloud Backup will start creating a backup of the BareMetal server.
 You can see the progress in the relevant server row in the Server status field.

 yc backup policy execute \